emma-andrews/ISESim/readme.md

 │   ├── riscv_crypto_fu_ssha512
 │   ├── xc_sha256
 │   ├── xc_sha512
-│   └── xc_soc # Evaluation of the xcrypto soc
+│   └── scarv_soc # For the evaluations of the xcrypto ISE
 └── readme.md # You are looking at it
 ```